ChandanaVaidya/express-js-Assignment-2/README.md

 ## API's
 ### 1. **GET /:id**
+A `GET` request is used to retrieve data from the server.
 This endpoint accepts a **path parameter** `id` and a **query parameter** `name`, and returns both values as a JSON response.

 #### Example Request: